Where are you located?

 What curriculum will be used?

-Classical Academic Press for Bible, Logos Latin, Shurley Grammar, Christ-centered and chronological “Mystery of History,” Apologia Science, and Singapore Math.
+Classical Academic Press for Bible, Logos Latin, Singapore Math, Shurley Grammar, Christ-centered and chronological “Mystery of History,” and Apologia Science.